-Intro to Visual Thinking Strategies
+Intro to VTS (Visual Thinking Strategies)

 VTS is a method for facilitating evidence-based, open conversations about complex, ambiguous materials.
 These materials could include art, poetry, designs, infographics, written documents, even code.